curriculeon/interview-preparation/questions/live-interview.md

 * What is method overloading
 * What is method overriding
 * What is inheritance

+* What is an interface?
+* What is an abstract class?
+* What is a concrete class?

-* What is a generic class
+* What is a generic structure; class & method?
-* What is the difference between abstracting and generifying?
+* What is generifying?
-* What is the difference between interface
+* What is abstracting?

 * What is a map?
 * What is a HashMap?
 * What is a TreeMap?

 * What is Exception handling?

 * What is a SQL join

+Don't be afraid to redirect
+Don't be afraid to break down the problem